This recipe was originally published in 2015.

 Each rolled pizzelle with cream filling contains 107 calories, 7g total fat, 4g saturated fat, 0g trans fat, 33mg cholesterol, 33mg sodium, 11g carbohydrate, 0g fiber, 5g sugars, 1g protein, 7Est GL.

-Recipe excerpted with permission from Free for All Cooking: 150 Easy Gluten-Free, Allergy-Friendly Recipes the Whole Family Can Enjoy by Jules E. Dowler Shepard.
-Available from Da Capo Press, a member of The Perseus Books Group ©2010.Yields 24 cookies
+Jules Shepard is author of Free for All Cooking: 150 Easy Gluten-Free, Allergy-Friendly Recipes the Whole Family Can Enjoy (Da Capo Press ©2010).Yields 24 cookies

 - 10 tablespoons butter or dairy-free alternative, melted and cooled